brossetti/ssasu/data/README.md

 # Spectral Micrographs
-This directory contains the testing and reference spectral micrographs within the `test` and `ref` directories, respectively.
+This `test` and `ref` directories contain the testing and reference spectral micrographs, respectively.

 ## Microscope Setup
-All spectral micrographs were acquired on a Zeiss LSM 880 using a 63x/1.4NA Plan-Apo objective.
+All spectral micrographs were acquired on a Zeiss LSM 880 using a 63x/1.4NA Plan-Apochromat objective.
 Point scanning was performed simultaneously for the 405nm, 488nm, 561nm, and 633nm lasers using the 405 and 488/561/633 dichroic mirrors.
 Each micrograph was generated as the average of 4 consecutive scans.

 ## Preprocessing
-Since the use of dichroic mirrors blocked the detection of emitted light near 405nm, 488nm, 561nm, and 633nm, each image was preprocessed to remove these dark wavebands.
-Specifically, wavebands 9, 10, 17, 18, 25, and 26 of the original 32 waveband image were removed.
+Since the use of dichroic mirrors blocked the detection of emitted light near 405nm, 488nm, 561nm, and 633nm, each image was preprocessed by removing the dark spectral bands.
+Specifically, bands 9, 10, 17, 18, 25, and 26 of the original 32-band image were removed.

 ## Fluorescent Labels
 Seven fluorescent labels were used in this data.